-An amended or substituted motion for summary judgment supersedes any preceding motion.26 A ground contained in an initial summary judgment motion, but not included in a later amended motion, may not be used to support the affirmance of a summary judgment on appeal.27 summary judgment, even though the affidavit in support and the balance of the motion for summary judgment correctly alluded to a cause of action based upon a breach of a lease agreement).
+An amended or substituted motion for summary judgment supersedes any preceding motion.
+A ground contained in an initial summary judgment motion, but not included in a later amended motion, may not be used to support the affirmance of a summary judgment on appeal.